 1 Tablespoon chopped fresh basil

-For the tomato sauce: Process tomatoes, basil, oil, garlic, sugar, salt and red pepper flakes in food processor until smooth, scraping down sides of bowl as needed, about 30 seconds.
+For the tomato sauce: Process tomatoes, 2 tablespoons of basil, oil, garlic, sugar, salt, and red pepper flakes in a food processor until smooth, scraping down the sides of the bowl as needed, about 30 seconds.
 Transfer sauce to a bowl and set aside.
 (Sauce can be refrigerated for up to 1 day.)

-Process cauliflower mixture, 3 Tablespoons oil, and ¼ cup water in clean, dry food processor until smooth, scraping down sides of bowl as needed, about 2 minutes (mixture will be slightly grainy).
+Process cauliflower mixture, 1 tablespoon oil, diced onion, 1 teaspoon onion powder, 1/2 teaspoon garlic powder, 1 tablespoon nutritional yeast, and ¼ cup water in a blender until smooth, scraping down the sides of the bowl as needed, about 2 minutes (mixture will be slightly grainy).
 Season with salt and pepper to taste.
-Transfer ¼ cup mixture to bowl and stir in remaining 1 Tablespoon oil and basil; set aside for topping.
+Transfer ¼ cup mixture to bowl and stir in remaining 1 tablespoon of oil and basil; set aside for topping.
 (Mixtures can be refrigerated for up to 3 days.)

-For the lasagne: Adjust oven rack to middle position and heat oven to 375 degrees.
-Grease 13 by 9-inch baking dish.
-Spread 11/3 cups tomato sauce over the bottom of the of the dish.
+For the lasagne: Adjust the oven rack to middle position and heat oven to 375°F—grease 13 by 9-inch baking dish.
+Spread 1 1/3 cups tomato sauce over the bottom of the baking dish.
 Arrange 4 noodles on top.
 Spread half the cauliflower filling over noodles, followed by half of the vegetables.
-Spread 11/3 cups tomato sauce over vegetables.
+Spread 1 1/3 cups tomato sauce over vegetables.
 Repeat layering with 4 noodles, remaining cauliflower filling, and remaining vegetables.
-Arrange remaining 4 noodles on top, and cover completely with remaining tomato sauce.
+Arrange the remaining 4 noodles and layer with the remaining tomato sauce.

 Cover dish with aluminum foil and bake until edges are bubbling, 45 to 50 minutes, rotating dish halfway through baking.
-Dollop lasagne evenly with 8 to 10 spoonfuls of reserves cauliflower topping, and let cool for 25 minutes.
-Drizzle with oil, sprinkle with remaining 1 Tablespoon basil and serve.
+Dollop lasagne evenly with 8 to 10 spoonfuls of reserved cauliflower topping, and let cool for 25 minutes.
+Drizzle with oil, sprinkle with remaining 1 tablespoon basil, and top with vegan parmesan and serve.